Constructed in 1967, then extensively renovated and updated in 2008, today the Planetarium features:

 Strickler Planetarium offers one-of-a-kind learning opportunities for Olivet students.
 As an Olivet student, you can:

-Check out the latest schedule of upcoming shows, or schedule a field trip for your school, by visiting Strickler Planetarium’s official website, or by contacting the Department of Physical Sciences.
+Check out the latest schedule of upcoming shows, or schedule a field trip for your school, by visiting Strickler Planetarium’s official website, or by contacting the Department of Chemistry and Geoscience.

-The recently renovated Strickler Planetarium is one of only three all-digital planetaria in the state of Illinois.
+The recently renovated Strickler Planetarium is one of a select few all-digital planetaria in the state of Illinois.